heispv/protein-ml/README.md

 ---

 **Acknowledgments:** The author would like to express sincere gratitude to Professor Savojardo Castrense for their invaluable support and guidance throughout this research project.

-**Supplementary Information:** All supplementary materials, including datasets, code, and additional figures, are available in our GitHub repository.